bkeelapudi/Support-Automation/README.md

 This repo is for automating support tasks in the cloud to increase dev productivity

 ### What is AWS first response ?
-***AWS boots is a slack bot for providing quick first response guidance to developers , A proactive AI based recommendation Engine for quick AWS Troubleshooting and Diagnosis.***
+***AWS first response is a slack bot for providing quick first response guidance to developers , A recommendation Engine for quick AWS Troubleshooting and Diagnosis.***